 Images

-• Alt text is a brief description of the images you upload so that screen readers can convey this to people with visual impairments.
-If your image has text, write the text.
+Alt text is a brief description of the images you upload so that screen readers can convey this to people with visual impairments.
+If your image has text, write out the text.

-• Upload high-quality, vibrant images that reflect the awesomeness of your event - Just remember to add that all-important alt text!
+Upload high-quality, vibrant images that reflect the magnitude of your event - just remember to add alt text!

 Colours

-• Make sure there’s enough contrast between your text and background colours When customising your box office in the design studio.
+When customising your box office in the design studio, make sure there’s enough contrast between your text and background colours.
 This makes it easier for everyone to read, especially those with visual impairments.

 Videos

-• Add captions to your videos if you're adding videos to your event description.
+If you're adding videos to your event description, add captions.
 This makes them accessible to those who are deaf or hard of hearing.
 Captions also help people who might be watching in a noisy environment or with the sound off.

 Links

-• Instead of "click here," use descriptive text for your links, like "Learn more about our event."
+Instead of "Click here," use descriptive text for your links, for example, "Learn more about our event."
 This helps people using screen readers know where the link will take them.